-The third big problem with the traditional argument where it concerns this passage in Matthew 18, lies with the notion that the unjust man really can pay his debt to God.
-After all, the text says his master delivered him to the jailers, until he should pay all his debt.
-This was Origen’s argument, that those who are condemned at the last day will indeed one day repay their debt and at that day be released from their prison of torture.
+The third big problem with the traditional argument lies with the notion that the unjust man really can pay his debt to God.
+After all, the text says his master delivered him to the jailers until he should pay all his debt.
+This was Origen’s argument, in fact, that those who are condemned at the last day will indeed one day repay their debt and at that day be released from their prison of torture.

 Thankfully, not many traditionalists follow their own argument to its logical conclusion like Origen did.
-Let it be said again, neither the permanent death nor the permanent torture of mortal, finite human beings can ever satisfy God’s wrath.
-Only the Son of God Himself could satisfy God’s wrath, and not only because He was without sin, for even the elect angels are without sin, but also because only the Triune God is inherently eternal and immortal.
-Traditionalists have consistently resisted this though.
+Let it be said again then that neither permanent death nor the permanent torture of mortal, finite human beings can ever satisfy God’s wrath.
+Only the death of the Son of God Himself satisfied God’s wrath, and not only because He was without sin, for even the elect angels are without sin, but also because He is God, inherently eternal and immortal.

-In fact, it was brought to my attention recently that Calvin himself stood against this truth.
-Calvin argued that had Christ died only a bodily death, then His death would have been ineffectual, for He had to pay also a soul debt.
-What is a soul debt?
+With this in mind it was recently brought to my attention that Calvin himself stood against this truth.
+Calvin argued that had Christ died only a bodily death then His death would have been ineffectual, for He had to pay also a soul debt.
+Now what in the world is a soul debt?
 And why would torture rather than death satisfy such a debt?
 Put it this way, if Christ had to suffer a death that was more than physical in order to pay His people’s debt, then His people are above all others to be most pitied, for they have an imperfect salvation!

 Consider, for example, that if Christ had to also endure torture in addition to death in order to satisfy His people’s debt, then why was His torture not permanent?
-I mean, after all, according to the traditionalists, isn’t this the debt man owes to God?
-An eternity of torment in hell for his sins?!
-Does this mean Christ really didn’t suffer the full punishment for all His people’s sins, after all?
+I mean, after all, according to traditionalists, isn’t this the debt man owes to God, an eternity of torment in hell for his sins?
+Would this not mean then that Christ really did not sacrifice for the full punishment for all His people’s sins, after all?
 Did He only suffer a small portion of that punishment instead?
 If permanent torture is the punishment for man’s sins, then how could mere physical death followed by a very brief time of torture have fully satisfied God’s wrath?

 But wait, Dave, just hold on there.
-Let’s suppose for a moment that you’re right.
+Let’s suppose for a moment you’re right.
 Let us say that permanent death rather than permanent torture is indeed the punishment for sins.
-If that be the case, then why didn’t Christ suffer permanent death?
+If this be the case, then why didn’t Christ suffer permanent death?
 I mean, He did resurrect, after all.
 He is not still dead.
-Doesn’t that mean then that He didn’t fully satisfy God’s wrath?
+Would this not then mean that He did not fully satisfy God’s wrath?

 No, it doesn’t.
 Because I never said, nor do the Scriptures say, permanent death is the punishment for sin.
 Rather, I said, along with Scripture, that death is the punishment for sin.
 Death.
-Not permanent death, but death.
-But because the wicked at the day of judgment have not had their sins atoned for, they will undergo a death which remain everlasting, for no one has paid their debt and no one ever will.
+Nothing about permanent death, but rather death.
+However, because the non-elect do not have anyone who has atoned for their sins, they will die and then remain dead.
+There will be no resurrection for them.

 Isaiah 53:9 And they made His grave with the wicked and with a rich man in His death, although He had done no violence, and there was no deceit in His mouth.